The practice of setting and reviewing your goals is as essential to your leadership journey as it is to your personal growth.

 As humans, we often end up focusing on what we feel we should be fixing or solving.
 While this has its advantages, we can sometimes overlook the ways in which we already lead that serve us well.

 Perhaps you’re known for your listening qualities?
 Actively inviting questions, concerns, diverse points of view, and constructive feedback.

 Or, are you recognized for your commitment to developing those you lead?

 Identifying your existing strengths as a leader provides you with a foundation to build up your effectiveness.
-When choosing your leadership HOW goals, is there one quality or behavior you want to do more of to strengthen a skill you’re already excelling at?
+When choosing your leadership HOW goals, is there one quality or behavior you want to do more of to strengthen a skill at which you’re already excelling?
 Thereby deepening your impact as a leader?

-Step 2: Consider the best – What ‘leadership best’ qualities might you want to do more of?
+Step 2: Consider the best – What qualities might you want to do more of?